-- Deprecated The associated API has been deprecated.
+Deprecated - The associated API has been deprecated.
 An alternate API is referenced in the Reference column.
 If an API has been deprecated, the Receiver may continue to support the API, but the Broadcaster Application cannot rely on its availability in a future revision and should migrate to the referenced API.
-Deprecated APIs can be found in Annex C. - Description Changed The text supporting the description of the API has changed.
-No substantive changes have been made to the semantics or syntax of the API. - Extended The API has been extended by adding new keys or values.
+Deprecated APIs can be found in Annex C (A/344:2019) and Annex D (A/344:2020).

+Description Changed - The text supporting the description of the API has changed.
+No substantive changes have been made to the semantics or syntax of the API.

+Extended - The API has been extended by adding new keys or values.
 Previous keys and values remain as previously defined.
-A description of the changes made or copy of the previous API can be found in Annex C.
+A description of the changes made or copy of the previous API can be found in Annex C (A/344:2019) or Annex D (A/344:2020).